Creator Questions: Getting started

 Note: Credit card information is not shown.

-The Community Tab is an evolution of the Backers Tab on your project page that previously showed a list of all your projects backers.
-Now expanded to focus on the community that has rallied behind a project, in this section you'll be able to see:
+The Community Tab focuses on the community that has rallied behind a project.
+In this section you'll be able to see:

 - New and repeat backer numbers.